Mildred Looper - Obituary

-Dacusville - Mildred Betty McClain Looper, wife of the late Carmon L. Looper, passed away Thursday, August 20, 2020.
+DACUSVILLE — Mildred Betty McClain Looper, wife of the late Carmon L. Looper, passed away Thursday, Aug.
+20, 2020.

-Born October 13, 1927, in Oconee County, SC, she was a daughter of the late Robert Nathaniel McClain and Sadie Belle Graham McClain.
+Born Oct.
+13, 1927, in Oconee County, S.C., she was a daughter of the late Robert Nathaniel McClain and Sadie Belle Graham McClain.

 Mrs. Looper graduated from North Greenville Junior College (1947) and Winthrop College.
 She was a devoted wife, retired teacher from the Pickens County School District, and a member of Cross Roads Baptist Church and the Women's Missionary Union.
 She enjoyed gardening and farming alongside her husband.

-Graveside services will be held 3:00 PM Sunday, August 23, 2020 in Cross Roads Baptist Church Cemetery.
+Graveside services were held Aug.
+23, 2020 in Cross Roads Baptist Church Cemetery.

 Memorials may be made to Cross Roads Baptist Church W.M.U, 160 Cross Roads Church Road, Easley, SC 29640.